You want smart political talk without the meltdowns?

 And since the founders would have no problem with it, I think the Supreme Court would be much more comfortable with it now.

-I do agree with the legal analysis, and having said the pledges of allegiance, the Lord's player and the like, I said this as a proud Jewish American who went to Sunday school, was far mitz, but I didn't take this as establishment of religion.
+And having said the Pledges of Allegiance, the Lord's Prayer and the like, I said this as a proud Jewish American who went to Sunday school, was far mitzvah.

-I took it as a reassertion and reaffirmation of our core values, which I think frankly today we need more than ever.
+I took it as a reassertion and reaffirmation of our core values, which I think, frankly, today we need more than ever.

 So I hope and pray that we get a good ruling from the Supreme Court that makes all of us come together around values that are eternal.

-And I I'm not saying that I would ever endorse or support in any way a state-run religion of any kind.
+And I'm not saying that I would ever endorse or support in any way a state-run religion of any kind.

-Uh, you know, what were the top problems in our school system?
+You know, what were the top problems in our school system?

-You know, talking in class, chewing gum, and running in the halls.
+You know, talking in class, chewing gum and running in the halls.

 What's the top problems today?